hashimgilani/Loan-default-risk-ML/README.md

 This ML model helps lenders understand:

-- Which loans are too risky
+- Which loans are too risky?
-- Which borrower/business characteristics matter most
+- Which borrower/business characteristics matter most?
-- How approval thresholds affect revenue vs. risk
+- How approval thresholds affect revenue vs. risk?
-- How to design smarter lending policies
+- How to design smarter lending policies?

 It also demonstrates your ability to combine **analytics**, **business reasoning**, and **machine learning**.